 Cover the chipboard with washi tape.
 I decided to layer mine starting with a wood grain at the bottom because I planned on putting the base of the Christmas tree there.

 After you’ve covered your chipboard with the Washi Tape, cut it in the shape you prefer.
-I’m running mine through a manual die cut machine using a shape die that I like.
+I’m running mine through a manual die cut machine, the Sizzix Big Shot, using a shape die that I like.

 After the Gesso has dried, color directly onto the tag using Gelatos.
 I used my fingers and smudged the Gelatos until I was happy with the result.
 Once you’re happy with the way your tag looks, carefully remove the tree.

 I didn’t think my tree stood out enough, so I outlined it using a medium Pitt Artist Pen in black.